 Take in a movie at the IMAX theater.

 Grab a coffee while your children enjoy an indoor playground at NOLA Kidsground (this is outside of the city itself but very easy to get to).
 Luv 2 Play is another indoor playground in Metairie (pictured below) not far from the airport.
-As of 11/9/2021, Luv 2 Play is still closed due to Hurricane Ida.
+Luv 2 Play expects to re-open in early 2022.
 Lakeside Shopping Center also recently added The Kids’ Castle, an indoor playground near its food court that is great for the toddler set.

 The Shops at Canal Place is an indoor upscale shopping center with dozens of stores and plenty of air conditioning.
 There is also a movie theater, a tad higher scale than your average movie theater, within the mall that serves drinks and food while you watch your movie!
 It is important to note that this theater is adults only (ages 18 and up) and we recommend purchasing tickets in advance.